-You’ve heard of the Keto diet.
+You’ve heard of Keto diets.
 Hundreds of thousands are eating the low-carbohydrate (low-carb), high-fat diet to improve performance and as well as weight loss.
+Many wonder if milk or dark chocolate can still be enjoyed while following a keto diet.

 Keto comes from the word ketogenic.
 This is a distinct term meaning that the body is producing ketones from fat.1 When blood ketone levels exceed 0.5mM, the body has achieved ketosis.
 Ketosis can be achieved in 3 ways: